Special Forces (Alice Cooper album)

-Alice Cooper appeared on The Tomorrow Show with Tom Snyder to promote Special Forces, being interviewed and looking very gaunt in full military-drag make-up, after which he gave live performances of "Who Do You Think We Are" and his cover version of Love's "Seven and Seven Is", both from the album.
+The Special Forces tour started on June 20, 1981 in Concord, California, well before the album was eventually released.
+On October 9, Alice Cooper was interviewed on The Tomorrow Show with Tom Snyder, looking very gaunt in full military-drag make-up, after which he gave live performances of "Who Do You Think We Are" and his cover version of Love's "Seven and Seven Is", both from the album.
 Cooper toured Special Forces through the United States, Canada, France, Spain and the United Kingdom, but other than the aforementioned songs he played no further Special Forces songs live, except for snippets of "Vicious Rumours" at a few shows in the U.S. and Scotland.
 With the exception of "Who Do You Think We Are", which was a regular part of setlists during the Eyes of Alice Cooper tour in 2004, none of the songs from Special Forces has been performed live since 1982.

-French television special Alice Cooper a Paris was recorded in January 1982, before the start of the Special Forces European tour – Cooper's first tour of Europe since 1975.
+French television special Alice Cooper a Paris was recorded in December 1981 and aired on January 14, before the start of the Special Forces European tour – Cooper's first tour of Europe since 1975.
 The tour was a major success.